 B. Of the remaining 7 positions, 3 are preferred positions:

 1 position reserved for a youth or young adult;

 1 position to ensure racialized representation;

 1 position to represent sexual orientation/gender identity diversity.

-Any nominee not elected on the preferred position ballot, will be placed on the ballot for the election of the remaining four positions.
+Any nominee not elected on the preferred position ballot, including the United Church Women (UCW), will be placed on the ballot for the election of the remaining four positions.

 Any groups not named specifically are encouraged to complete an expression of interest through the nomination process.

 Nominations will be encouraged in advance of the annual meeting and from the expressions of interest received this way, a slate of nominees will be presented to the regional council for election.

 Two key principles will be considered when preparing the list of nominees: